 Visiting the Museum

-*This is for MCA Stage performances only.
-It is not valid for talks, special events, or museum admission.
+*This is for ticketed performances and talks only.
+It is not valid for special events or museum admission.

 Short answer: It depends, but most visitors spend between 1–3 hours in the galleries.

 Long answer: Visits to the museum can vary in length based on a variety of factors, including which exhibitions are currently on display, what interests you, and how much time you spend with the artworks.
 Your museum admission guarantees you access to the museum’s spaces for the entire day, so feel free to spend as much time here as you would like.
 You are also more than welcome to come and go as you please, just make sure to save your receipt and admission tab.

 Yes, non-flash photography is allowed, however, from time to time there may be certain works that cannot be photographed.
 These works will be clearly labeled.
 If you have questions about a specific artwork, don’t hesitate to ask one of our Visitor Services Associates.
 No tripods, video equipment, or selfie sticks are allowed in the galleries.
 Additionally, we would appreciate your consideration of other MCA visitors by taking photographs/videos in an unobtrusive manner.

 Photography and videography, both livestreamed and recorded, are allowed in the MCA, unless otherwise indicated in the galleries.
 Due to copyright laws pertaining to all of the artworks on display, photographs/videos are to be used for your personal use only.
 If the images are used for any other purpose, such as printed or commercial use, you must contact us first.

 If you have any questions about our photography policy or the reproduction of your images, please contact our Rights and Images departemnt, at [email protected].

 If you would like to request permission to take press or commercial photographs in the museum, please contact Karla Loring, Director of Media Relations, at [email protected].